Let's start to define blockchain and, from there, move on looking at all possibilities.

 Ledger technology is centuries old, like cryptography.
 Peer-2-peer networks are relatively new.
 It's the new combination of these technologies that give blockchain its unique character.

 Consider the ledger as a system to track and manage ownership of assets such as a house or the amount of cryptocurrency you possess.
-Cryptography is a technique that teaches us how to prevent third parties or the public from reading private messages.
+Cryptography is a technique that teaches us how to prevent third parties from reading private messages.
 And a distributed network of computers is a group of independent computers that collaborate to secure and validate transactions.

 Now, let's look at the Bitcoin example and see how these technologies contribute.
 The ledger tracks who owns which amount of Bitcoin.
 Executing a set of transactions means some people will have more Bitcoin, some less, and for some, the amount they possess hasn't changed.
 A block is a group of bundled transactions.
 These blocks are linked together in chronological order and are collectively called the blockchain.